Is there a recommended selection process to be used?

 Is our Council able to close nominations later than 31 October?

-The 31st October is our official closing date for nominations to allow you plenty of time to consider your nominees and make selections.
+The 31st October is our official closing date for nominations to allow you plenty of time to consider your nominees, make selections and provide your award recipients’ names by 7th December.
+This will allow us to produce certificates and medallions, and send it in time for your award ceremony.
 We will also be amending the website on November 1st to advise that nominations are closed.
-We cannot guarantee that you will receive your printed certificates if you advise us of your award recipients’ names after the 9th December.
-Plus late notifications may incur an additional cost if express post is required to ensure delivery of your certificates and medallions before your event on Australia Day.
+Late notifications may incur an additional cost if express post is required to ensure delivery of your certificates and medallions before your award ceremony on Australia Day.

 Is the recipient required to live within our Local Government area?